 Second Chance to Live — Action Steps Revisited — An Overview Part 1 Video Presentation

-In the event that you would like to read Part 1 of this series, please click on the following link Second Chance to Live — Action Steps Revisited — An Overview Part 1.
-As you read the article and questions come to mind, please send those questions to me.
-Thank you.
+In the event that you would like to read the article, in addition to watching and listening to the article, please click on the following link: Second Chance to Live — Action Steps Revisited — An Overview Part 1

 In the event that you would like to be in touch with me, here is my Contact Page.
 Send comments or questions and I will respond to you.

 Receive more articles like this one simply by clicking on Subscribe to Second Chance to Live by email.